 The Alta Via 1 and the Alta Via 2 are quite different trails.
 Despite being on the same mountain range and not that far away from each other, the difficulty of these trails is quite different.
 The Alta Via 1 can be completed by any trekker, novel or experienced, without much difficulty.
 The most important thing to take into account is the significant number of days that you will spend trekking.
 The Alta Via 2, however, is only advisable for experienced trekkers with surefootedness, experience in the mountains, and a head for heights.
 The Alta Via 2 includes sharp ridges, Via Ferratas, and steep slopes, which require some previous experience in the mountains.

-A Via Ferrata or “Iron Road” is a protected climbing path with cables, ladders, and iron rungs that are attached to rock walls.
-There are several famous Via Ferratas in the world, like the one in Kota Kinabalu, Borneo, which is the highest Via Ferrata in the world!
-The aim of the Via Ferrata is to aid trekkers on their way up.
+A via ferrata, in English iron path, or in German Klettersteig, is a protected climbing path with cables, ladders and iron supports attached to rock walls.
+There are several famous Via Ferratas in the world, the highest of which, on Kota Kinabalu, is one of them!
+The purpose of the Via Ferrata is to help trekkers on their way up.
 However, the Via Ferratas on the Alta Via 2 had a different purpose when they were built.
-During WW1, the Dolomites were the scene of battles between the Italian and Austro Hungarian forces.
-The Via Ferratas were installed during those years to enable troops quicker access to the front line.
+During World War I, the Dolomites were the scene of battles between the Italian and Austro-Hungarian forces.
+The Via Ferratas were installed during those years to allow troops faster access to the front lines.

 Most trekkers on the Alta Via 2 carry along a harness and a helmet as a security measure.
 These items are not required, but if it helps you to feel more comfortable on the route, they are always welcome.
 Safety first!

-Mount Marmolada on the Alta via 2, the Highest Peak in the Dolomites
+The Marmolada on the Alta Via 2, the Highest Peak in the Dolomites

 The Alta Via 2 can be completed in 11-14 days depending on your experience and physical condition.
-Below we have prepared an 12-day itinerary with stages ranging from 4 to 7 hours on foot per day:
+Below we have prepared a 13-day itinerary with stages ranging from 4 to 7 hours on foot per day:

 Stage 1:Bressanone - Rifugio Plose

 The starting point of the Alta Via 2 is at the station of the cable car in S. Andrea.
-It goes up to Valcroce and from here, the path n° 7 starts towards the Plose refuge.
-A variant for the more trained hikers is to walk up to the Plose refuge, starting directly from S. Andrea instead of taking the cable car.
+It goes up to Valcroce and from here, path n° 7 starts towards the Rifugio Plose.
+A variant for the more trained hikers is to walk up to the Rifugio Plose, starting directly from S. Andrea instead of taking the cable car.
 The path is quite steep but well maintained and while walking you can enjoy the Dolomites and the flora and fauna of the Puez-Odle nature park.
 The Plose hut is the first stop on the Alta Via 2 and it is located 2447 m above the city of Bressanone.

 Stage 2: Rifugio Plose - Rifugio Genova (Schlüterhütte)